axelerant/gc-testimonials-to-testimonials/readme.txt

 * Export Settings – These are your current settings in a serialized format.
 Copy the contents to make a backup of your settings.
 * Import Settings – Paste new serialized settings here to overwrite your current configuration.
-* Remove Plugin Data on Deletion? - Delete all GC Testimonials to Testimonials data and options from database on plugin deletion
+* Remove Plugin Data on Deletion? - Delete all GC Testimonials to Testimonials Widget data and options from database on plugin deletion
 * Reset to Defaults? – Check this box to reset options to their defaults